vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 Market state is `rejected`.

 ### Lifecycle happy path (<a name="0043-MKTL-002" href="#0043-MKTL-002">0043-MKTL-002</a>)
-This one is best run with null-blockchain setup so it's possible to fast forward time and use realistic values for vote and auction durations.

 1. Market `m1` is proposed with an internal trading terminated oracle set for some time in the future.
 Price monitoring is configured (e.g. like `2668-price-monitoring.feature`).
 Market state is `proposed`.
 The LP bond of the party that proposed the market is transferred from general to bond account.